ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

-We perform the training only on CPU due to the hardware restrictions of our laptop ("HP Laptop 15s-eq2xxx" with processor "AMD Ryzen 5 5500U") for 5 days using only one book as a user document @book_domain_driven_desing.
+We perform the training only on CPU due to the hardware restrictions of our laptop ("HP Laptop 15s-eq2xxx" with processor "AMD Ryzen 5 5500U") for 5 days using only one book as a user document @book_domain_driven_design.
 We show the evaluation results:

 #figure(